brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

     config=config, model=model, training_data=train_dataset,) # initialize deepspeed
 ```

 We then write the training loop, with a structure very similar to the PyTorch implementation.
 The only exception is that we don't perform zeroing of gradients, as this is managed internally by DeepSpeed.
-Also, `initialize()` already returns a `train_dataloader` that that assigns disjoint subsets of data to each process, so we dont need to fiddle with samplers.
+Also, `initialize()` already returns a `train_dataloader` that assigns disjoint subsets of data to each process, so we dont need to fiddle with distributed dataloaders and samplers.

 ```python
   for epoch in range(n_epochs):